MT, XT, AT. WHICH ONE IS BEST?

 Unfortunately, they don’t perform too well on-road.
 They can be loud and the tires will degrade quicker.
 Regardless, some people love showing off their mud tires, no matter how much noise they create.

 If you prioritize off-road driving, you should consider buying a mud tire.
 The BFGoodrich KM3 is an excellent example of a mud tire.
 It has large tread lugs and treads voids between the tread lugs, assisting with mud, snow, dirt, and rock evacuation.

 If you want a tire with great on-road performance and the ability to ride on trails every so often, you should consider an all-terrain tire.
 The Toyo Open Country AT II, for example, allows you to do a little bit of everything.
 You can charge through gravel trails by morning and pick up your kids from the YMCA by night.

 With all-terrain tires, everything is an option, but they do perform worse than hybrid and mud tires on the trail.
-The Toyo Open Country AT II tires have a 65,000 mile warranty, which is almost unmatched.
+The Toyo Open Country AT II tires has a 65,000-mile warranty, which is almost unmatched.
 With all-terrain tires, you won’t have tread voids as large as mud tires.
 Additionally, you’ll have more tread lugs, which help reduce road noise.

 - Mud tires are the best off-road and worst on-road option, although some people love mud tires wherever they are

 - All-terrain tires are best for on-road travel, though you can occasionally take them on trail